 IFAL's management body is the Board of Directors of IFAL.
-As at 30 September 2023, there were nine directors, comprising the Chair, who is a non-executive director (NED), four further NEDs and four executive directors.
+As at 30 September 2024, there were eight directors, comprising the Chair, who is a non-executive director (NED), three further NEDs and four executive directors.

-The table below sets out the members of the IFAL Board and their total number of directorships as at 30 September 2023.
+The table below sets out the members of the IFAL Board and their total number of directorships as of 30 September 2024.
 Directorships held within the same group (for external directorships) are counted as a single directorship.

 Name Position within IFAL No. of external individual directorships held (in scope of MIFIDPRU 8.3.1R(2))

-Jeremy Brettell Non-Executive 4

-Richard Cranfield Chairman - Non-Executive 1
+Richard Cranfield Chair - Non-Executive 2

 Thomas Dunbar Executive 0

-Mary Gavigan Non-Executive 41
+Mary Gavigan Non-Executive 3

 Jonathan Gunby Executive 0

 Jane Isaac Executive 0

 Robert Lister Non-Executive 2

-Christopher Munro Non-Executive 2
+Amanda Rendle Non-Executive 3

 Alexander Scott Executive 0